spiral-project/ihatemoney/docs/contributing.rst

 As a designer / Front-end developer
 -----------------------------------

-Feel free to provide us mockups or to involve yourself into the discussions hapenning on the github issue tracker.
+Feel free to provide mockups, or to involve yourself in the discussions hapenning on the GitHub issue tracker.
 All ideas are welcome.
 Of course, if you know how to implement them, feel free to fork and make a pull request.

 As a translator
 ---------------

-If you're able to translate Ihatemoney in your own language, head over to `the website we use for translations <https://hosted.weblate.org/settings/i-hate-money/i-hate-money/>`_ and start translating!
+If you're able to translate Ihatemoney in your own language, head over to `the website we use for translations <https://hosted.weblate.org/projects/i-hate-money/i-hate-money/>`_ and start translating.

 All the heavy lifting will be done automatically, and your strings will eventually be integrated.